Adèle Haenel: Career

+Retirement from the film industry

-In May 2022, during an interview for German magazine FAQ, Haenel told that she was stepping away from film acting as "I tried to change something from within. [...]
+In May 2022, during an interview for German magazine FAQ, Haenel said that she was stepping away from film acting as "I tried to change something from within. [...]
 I don't want to be part of that anymore”.
-She cited the industry as "[defending] a capitalist, patriarchal, racist, sexist world of structural inequality.
+She said the industry defended "a capitalist, patriarchal, racist, sexist world of structural inequality.
 This means that this industry works hand in hand with the global economic order, in which all lives are not equal".
 Haenel's last project was to be The Empire, written and directed by Bruno Dumont, but she explained that she left the film as "it was a dark, sexist and racist world that was defended.
 The script was full of jokes about cancel culture and sexual violence.
 I tried to discuss it with Dumont, because I thought a dialogue was possible.
 I wanted to believe for the umpteenth time that it was not intentional.
 But it's intentional. [...]
 Just as they make fun of the victims, of people in a situation of weakness.
 The intention was to make a sci-fi film with an all-white cast – and therefore a racist narrative.
 I didn't want to support this."
-Haenel indicated that she was focused on theatre work.
+Haenel said she was focused on theatre.

+In May 2023, Haenel announced her retirement from the film industry in a letter published in French magazine Télérama, citing "complacency" over those accused of being sexual predators, including Gérard Depardieu, Roman Polanski and Dominique Boutonnat.
+She has since appeared in experimental theatre.